vAbdullh/weather-website/README.md

       ```

 2. **Backend Setup:**
-    - Navigate the root folder if you on client folder:
+    - Navigate to server folder, if you on client folder:
       ```bash
+      cd ../server/
+      ```
+    - if you on root:
+      ```bash
-      cd ..
+      cd server/
       ```
     - Install the dependencies:
       ```bash